The Haunted Victorian Mansion has many secrets.

 By all accounts, the rivalry between the oldest son, Frank, and his step-mother was legendary.
 After his father’s death in 1888, the house passed down to Ellen, not to the eldest son, which was more customary of the time period.
 His brothers Stuart and Edward left the furniture business to invest in car dealerships.

 When Ellen died, the house was passed down to her three sons, who squabbled and fought each other in court for many years.
-The youngest son, Edward, ended up with the house and lived there with his wife, Bessie, and their daughter, Rachel, who turned it into a boarding house.
+The youngest son, Edward, ended up with the house and lived there with his wife, Bessie, and their daughter, Rachel.
+He turned it into a boarding house.

 Tragedy descended upon the Pierce family once more, when 2 year-old Rachel died from Influenza.
 When Bessie died in 1951, the house fell into quick decline.
 The boarding house began developing a seedy reputation.
 There were reports of gambling and prostitution.
 When Edward allegedly lost the house in a poker game, a man named Jay Stemmerman became the new owner.